SwissDataScienceCenter/renku/docs/docs/10-users/80-use-cases/20-teaching/30-set-up-course-in-advanced-mode-using-git.md

 For creating the project:

-1. Follow the steps in [Workshop Mode](https://www.notion.so/Workshop-Mode-1460df2efafc804e9fa9e3cebb8262ef?pvs=21) to set up the course project.
+1. Follow the steps in [Renku for Teaching](/docs/docs/users/use-cases/teaching/index.md) page to set up the course project.
 2. Add the course participants to your Git code repository, so they can create their own branch.

     :::info